Retirement Accounts

 There are a number of differences from a 401(k) and 403(b).

 • There is no combined annual contribution limit, any contributions from your employer reduce what you can contribute by that amount.
-This rarely happens since most government employers do not offer to match contributions.
+This is rarely a limited since most government employers do not offer to match contributions.

 • In your final three years before retirement, you can contribute the lesser of: